Create an SEO-optimized blogging template in Notion for effective content planning and structuring

 - Click on the + New button and choose Database from the menu.

-- Set up the necessary properties for your content calendar, such as Date, Title, Status, Category, and Tags.
+- Set up key properties such as Date, Title, Status, Category, and Tags.

-- Customize the database further by adding any additional properties that meet your blogging needs (for example, a priority level or estimated reading time).
+- Add any additional properties that meet your blogging needs (for example, priority level or estimated reading time).

 - Fill in details for each blog post entry, including publication date, title, status (e.g., draft, scheduled, published), category, and tags.